Notice of Privacy Practices

 If the Practice denies part or all of your request, we will provide a written notice that explains our reasons for doing so.
 You will have the right to have certain information related to your requested amendment included in your records.
 For example, if you disagree with our decision, you will have an opportunity to submit a statement explaining your disagreement, which we will include in your records.
 We will also include information on how to file a complaint with the Practice or with the Secretary of the U.S. Department of Health and Human Services.
 These procedures will be explained in more detail in any written denial notice we send you.

 Accounting of Disclosures.
 You have the right to request an accounting of disclosures.
 An accounting of disclosures is a list of certain disclosures the Practice has made of your health information.
-In order to obtain an accounting of disclosures, you must submit your request in writing to Amie Clancy, Director of Clinical Administration, at the contact information above.
+In order to obtain an accounting of disclosures, you must submit your request in writing to Amie Clancy, Chief Administrative Officer, at the contact information above.
 All requests for an accounting of disclosures must state a time period that may not be longer than six years.
 The first list you request within 12-month period is free of charge, but the Practice may charge you for additional requests within the same 12-month period.
 The Practice will notify you of the costs involved with additional requests, and you may withdraw your request before you incur any costs.

 Right to Provide an Authorization for Other Uses and Disclosures.
 The Practice will obtain your written authorization for uses and disclosures that are not identified by this notice or are not permitted by applicable law.
 Any authorization you provide to the Practice regarding the use and disclosure of your health information may be revoked at any time in writing.
 After you revoke your authorization, we will no longer use or disclose your health information for the reasons described in the authorization.
 Of course, the Practice is unable to take back any disclosures that we have already made with your permission.
 Please note that the Practice is required to retain records of your care.